rlt3/Dialogue/README.md

 #### Audience

 The group of Actors which will receive a message filtered by the Tone.
-An audience can be one Actor (for a whisper) or the entire Dialogue tree (for a yell).
+An Audience can be one Actor (for a whisper) or the entire Dialogue tree (for a yell).

 #### Script